JavierQuerol/JAQDiceView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+> Don't use the simulator, always use a device, as it uses a lot of GPU, performance is really bad on simulator

 - Add a **JAQDiceView** to your ViewController
 - Implement the **JAQDiceProtocol**